AkshatM/NoteTaker/README.md

 This is a note-taking app that lets you take notes, built with React and Semantic UI.

+# Usage

+Just open `index.html`, and see the magic!

 # Features

 - Mobile-optimised, with separate view in mobile and web browsers.